Master’s, Doctoral and Certificate Program Applications

 Applicants must have graduated with a baccalaureate degree from an accredited college or university or complete the degree prior to enrollment.
 Students are advised to apply at least six months in advance for admission.
 International students should allow more time for the application process.
 All credentials submitted to BGSU become the property of BGSU and will not be released.
 The application for admission to the Graduate College should be submitted along with:

 • $45 nonrefundable application fee for domestic applicants; $75 for international applicants.
-The application fee is automatically waived for McNair Scholars, U.S. Military Veterans, and returned Peace Corps Volunteers, and K-12 public school teachers currently employed in the U.S.
+The application fee is automatically waived for McNair Scholars, U.S. Military Veterans, returned Peace Corps Volunteers, and K-12 public school teachers currently employed in the U.S.

 • Scanned copies of official or unofficial transcripts from all institutions attended.
 Upon admission, final official or notarized copies of transcripts from all institutions where degrees were earned (showing dates when the degrees were conferred) and diplomas from international institutions must be submitted.